abhinavs2001/Air-Quality-Prediction-based-on-different-Maching-Learning-models/README.md

 Numpy, Pandas, Matplotlib, sklearn

 ## CONCLUSION
 By comparison, I concluded that the classification accuracy can be improved by introducing the statistical features.
-By comparing the classification performances of SVM, Logistic Regression, RF, Linear Regression, we can find that RF performs best on the dataset.
+By comparing the classification performances of SVM, Logistic Regression, RF, Linear Regression, we can find that SVM performs best on the dataset.